Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 “gifts of healings”: these are the exact words in the gift listed at no. 4, above.

 “helps”: it is the Greek noun antilēmpsis (pronounced an-tee-laymp-seess), and it occurs only here in the NT.
 It is not even frequent even in the larger Greek world and its writings.
 The stem –lēmp– is related to the verb lambanō, the common verb for “take” or “receive.”
 And when anti– is prefixed to the verb, it means “to receive instead,” or “to receive in turn” or “as a return.”
 BDAG says the verb antilambanō means, depending on the context, “to take someone’s part by assisting, take part, come to aid of”; “to commit oneself wholeheartedly to something, take part in, devote oneself to, practice”; “to be involved with something through close contact, perceive, notice.”
 All those definitions of the verb can be applied to the noun here.
 In any case, the noun is in the plural, so it means “helps” or “helpful deeds” (BDAG).
 It surely corresponds to diakonia (service) in Rom.
 12:6-8.
-They are synonyms.
+They seem to be synonyms.
+(But if you think they are not synonyms, then you may be right.
+Pursue your own studies.)

 “leadership”: it is the noun kubernēsis (pronounced koo-behr-nay-seess).
 The verb, kubernaō (pronounced koo-behr-nah-oh), which does not appear in the NT, means to guide or steer or pilot (a ship).
-And the “titular” noun, kubernētēs (pronounced koo-behr-nay-tayss), means the captain or pilot of a ship (Acts 28:17; Rev. 18:17).
+And the agent noun, kubernētēs (pronounced koo-behr-nay-tayss), means the captain or pilot of a ship (Acts 28:17; Rev. 18:17).
 It is a sure thing that when first-century Corinthians heard this word read to them for the first time in Paul’s letter, they would have understood it in those cognate terms.
 How else would they have grasped it?
 So leadership here can mean guiding and steering the church.
 This definition corresponds to “leading” in Rom.
-12:8; they are synonyms.
+12:8; they seem to be synonyms.
+(But if you think they are different, then you may be right.
+Pursue your own studies.)

 “different kinds of tongues”: this is the exact wording above, at no. 8.